verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ## Load the images

-1. Download the required Verrazzano distribution from Github.
+1. Download the required Verrazzano distribution from Github release page.
    * In your browser, go to the [Verrazzano releases](https://github.com/verrazzano/verrazzano/releases)
    * Download the distribution TAR file - `verrazzano-<major>.<minor>.<patch>-<operating system>-<architecture>.tar.gz` and the corresponding checksum file.
-   * In the downloaded directory, validate that the checksum and the TAR file match.
+   * In the downloaded directory, validate the checksum and TAR file match.
 For example,
      ```
      $ sha256sum -c  verrazzano-<major>.<minor>.<patch>-<operating system>-<architecture>.tar.gz.sha256